Mono; Kissing disease; Glandular fever

 Death is possible in people who have a weakened immune system.

 The early symptoms of mono feel very much like any other illness caused by a virus.
 You do not need to contact a provider unless your symptoms last longer than 10 days or you develop:

 Call 911 or the local emergency number or go to an emergency room if you develop:

 People with mono may be contagious while they have symptoms and for up to a few months afterwards.
 How long someone with the disease is contagious varies.
 The virus can live for several hours outside the body.
 Avoid kissing or sharing utensils if you or someone close to you has mono.

-Schooley RT.
-Epstein-Barr virus infection.
+Winter JN.
+Approach to the patient with lymphadenopathy and splenomegaly.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 377.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 159.BACK TO TOP

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.